opatiny/octanis-internship-workbook/docs/general/dailyReports.md

   - install software
   - use it to decode I2C bus
 - finally managed to communicate with VL53L and to get an acknowledge bit! (the problem was with the boot sequence -> toggle XSHUT1)

+### 2019.10.21 - w16

+- work on distance module firmware
+- weekly meeting with Sam
+- handled Alibaba custom cable backup
+- tried to find a good battery for vacrob on Contel, bu didn't